-continuing its engagement through enhancing In avoiding unnecessary duplication and creating synergies, the RCC became a partner in IPA II 2016 Grant - Support to Prevention and Countering Violent Extremism (P/CVE) in the Western Balkans, together with DCAF Ljubljana, IOM and OSCE as a leading partner.
+In avoiding unnecessary duplication and creating synergies, the RCC became a partner in IPA II 2016 Grant - Support to Prevention and Countering Violent Extremism (P/CVE) in the Western Balkans, together with DCAF Ljubljana, IOM and OSCE as a leading partner.
 The RCC's activities constitute a part of the EU's Western Balkans Counter-Terrorism initiative (WBCTi), the first pillar of the Integrative Internal Security Governance initiative (IISG).

 The RCC has further enhanced its cooperation with international and regional organisations, such as the OSCE, RACVIAC and PCC SEE, as well as strengthened links with local authorities, academia, and civil society.
-For the first time, the RCC has provided a grant to an NGO from the region for a P/ CVE-related project.
+For the first time, the RCC has provided a grant to an NGO from the region for a P/CVE-related project.

-with other international and regional organisations and initiatives and significant out-of-region part engaged in regional security cooperation in SEE. such as the EU (DG NEAR, DG HOME, Office of the U.S. Government, NATO, GIZ, British Government.
+The RCC maintained contacts and cooperation with other international and regional organisations and initiatives and significant out-of-region part engaged in regional security cooperation in SEE, such as the EU (DG NEAR, DG HOME, Office of the EU CT Coordinator, EEAS), UNDP, UNODC, SEDM, U.S. Government, NATO, GIZ, British Government.

-and UNDP, the South Eastern and Eastern European Clearinghouse for the Control of Small Arms and Light Weapons (SEESAC) continued to significantly contribute to the goal of a safer SEE.
-With the RCC's support and participation, SEESAC continued its efforts in strengthening national capacities, increasing information-sharing and other forms awareness-raising, weapons-collection campaigns weapons.
+As a successful long-term joint project of the RCC and UNDP, the South Eastern and Eastern European Clearinghouse for the Control of Small Arms and Light Weapons (SEESAC) continued to significantly contribute to the goal of a safer SEE.
+With the RCC's support and participation, SEESAC continued its efforts in strengthening national capacities, increasing information-sharing and other forms of regional cooperation in SALW area, including awareness-raising, weapons-collection campaigns and fight against illicit trafficking of arms and weapons.
 The high-level conference held in January 2018 pledged to reinforce their commitment towards SALW control, including adoption of a roadmap.
 This high-level meeting was organised by SEESAC and supported by the Governments of Germany and France, as well as the EU and the RCC.